Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 # Default value: false
 oneOfEach = false

-[ServerAuthoritativeConfig]

-## <Server Only> Forces Clients to use Server defined configs.
+[UI]

+## Enables display of growth time remaining on pickable resources.
 # Setting type: Boolean
 # Default value: true
+EnablePickableTimers = true

+## Enables display of growth time remaining on planted resources, such as crops and saplings.
+# Setting type: Boolean
+# Default value: true
-ServerIsAuthoritative = true
+EnablePlantTimers = true

+## Enables display of growth time as a percentage instead of time remaining.
+# Setting type: Boolean
+# Default value: false
+GrowthAsPercentage = false
 ```
 ## Source
 Github Repo: [Advize_ValheimMods](https://github.com/AdvizeGH/Advize_ValheimMods)

 ## Changelog
+### 1.9.2
+- Fixed incompatibility with Better Creative, with fix submitted by its author, Heinermann.

+### 1.9.1
+- New config category: UI.
+	- Moved EnablePickableTimers to UI category.
+	- Added [UI]EnablePlantTimers and [UI]GrowthAsPercentage.
+- Growth time remaining can be seen as hover text on crops, saplings, and pickables, and optionally may be displayed as a percentage.

+### 1.9.0
+- Adopted ServerSync in place of Authoritative Config.
+- Changes to configuration options while in game, through BepInEx Configuration Manager or synchronization with connected clients, will immediately take effect without a world reload.

 ### 1.8.6
-- Berry bushes, mushrooms, and flowers can now individually have their recipes removed from the cultivator by setting their respective resourceCost to 0 in the configuration file.
+- Berry bushes, mushrooms, and flowers can now individually have their recipes removed from the cultivator by setting their respective resource cost to 0 in the configuration file.

 ### 1.8.5
 - Added extra null reference error prevention.